harry-s-grewal/Joby/README.md

 # Testing

-To run tests, open terminal and run `pytest -v`
+To run tests, open terminal and run `pytest -v`.